 The Program Director and Board Members strive to ensure that the curriculum offerings are developmentally appropriate and address the State Department of Education’s preschool benchmarks.
 Experiences are chosento help prepare students for elementary school and foster a love of learning.

-The core of our curriculum is drawn from the Creative Curriculum® that is aligned with the Connecticut Early Learning & Development Standards.
-This environmentally-based approach focuses on teaching children through play where children acquire social competence and skills needed to succeed as learners.
-Creative Curriculum® allows teachers to plan based on children’s interests and to incorporate the diversity of their children and their teaching styles; thus, making the curriculum work for everyone and creating a classroom where children thrive.
+The core of our curriculum is drawn from the Creative Curriculum© that is aligned with the Connecticut Early Learning and Development Standards.
+This environmentally-based approach focuses on teaching children through play, where children acquire social competence and skills needed to succeed as learners.
+Creative Curriculum© allows teachers to plan based on children’s interest, incorporate the diversity of their children’s learning and their teachers’ teaching styles; thus, making the curriculum work for everyone and creating a classroom where children thrive.
 “Developing Talkers” is used to enhance literacy skills.

-Through the guidance provided by the State Department of Education, support from the New Britain School Readiness Council, and the involvement of parents and teachers, the program is confident that its school readiness program will more than appropriately prepare children for success in school.
+Through the guidance provided by the State Department of Education, support from the New Britain School Readiness Council, and the involvement of parents and teachers, the program is confident that its preschool program will more than appropriately prepares children for success in school.